Crispus Attucks: Early life and ethnic origins

 Attucks was born in Framingham, Massachusetts.
 Town histories of Framingham written in 1847 and 1887 describe him as a slave of Deacon William Brown, though it is unclear whether Brown was his original owner.
-In 1750 Brown advertised for the return of a runaway slave named Crispas.
+In 1750, Brown advertised for the return of a runaway slave named Crispas.
 In the advertisement, Brown describes Attucks and his clothing when he was last seen.
 He also said that a reward of 10 pounds would be given to whoever found and returned Attucks to him.
 Attucks's status at the time of the massacre as a free person or a runaway slave has been a matter of debate for historians.

 Attucks became a sailor and whaler, and he spent much of his life at sea or working around the docks along the Atlantic seaboard.
 In an 1874 article in The American Historical Record, Jebe B. Fisher recounts a passage in the memoirs of Boston Tea Party participant George R.T.
 Hewes, which stated that at the time of the massacre, Attucks "was a Nantucket Indian, belonging onboard a whale ship of Mr. Folgers, then in the harbor, and he remembers a distinct war whoop which he yelled... the mob whistling, screaming, and rending like an Indian yell."
-Many historians believe Attucks went by the alias Michael Johnson in order to avoid being caught after his escape from slavery.
+Attucks often went by the alias Michael Johnson in order to avoid being caught after his escape from slavery.
 He may only have been temporarily in Boston in early 1770, having recently returned from a voyage to the Bahamas.
 He was due to leave shortly afterward on a ship for North Carolina.

 Though he is commonly described as an African American in popular culture, two major sources of eyewitness testimony about the Massacre, both published in 1770, did not refer to Attucks as "black" or as a "Negro," but rather as a mulatto and an Indian.
 In an account from Philadelphia's Pennsylvania Gazette, a man who may have been Attucks was referred to as a "Mulattoe man, named Crispas, who was born in Framingham, but lately belonged to New-Providence, and was here in order to go for North Carolina."
 However, during Attucks's time, mulatto was often used to describe skin tone rather than ethnicity, and sometimes referred to full-blooded Native Americans.
 In Potter's American Monthly, the interchangeability of the two terms is demonstrated by court transcripts from the Attucks trial: Question: Did you see a mulatto among the persons who surrounded the soldiers?